Herve-2476/OpenClassRoomsProject_13/README.md

 - DJANGO_SECRET_KEY = A valid django secret key, different from the one in the settings.py file
 - DOCKER_PASS = Your password of your Docker account
 - DOCKER_USER = Your username of your Docker account
-- HEROKU_API_KEY = You find this key on you Heroku account
+- HEROKU_API_KEY = You find this key on your Heroku account
 - HEROKU_APP_NAME = The name of the app you have created on your Heroku account
-- HEROKU_TOKEN = You retrieve it via the CLI of Heroku
+- HEROKU_TOKEN = You retrieve it via the CLI of Heroku (it's not your password of your Heroku account)
 - HEROKU_USER = Your username of your Heroku account

 To use Sentry, go to your account and create a Django project.
 Copy the `dsn` and paste it in the settings.py file to replace mine.
 The Sentry dsn is not secret.

 ### Running the pipeline
-Push a modification of your local repository to your remote repository and the pipeline runs automatically
+Push a modification of your local repository to your remote repository and the pipeline runs automatically.
+If you are not on the master branch, only the linter and the tests will be executed.

 ### Link to the deployement Heroku
  - https://oc-lettings-2476.herokuapp.com/

 ### Running the Docker image
 You can use the Docker image on your local machine.
-For that install Docker desktop app on your machine and retrieve the name and the tag of the image CircleCi created.
+For that install Docker desktop app on your machine and retrieve the name and the tag of the image CircleCi created in Docker Hub.
 Use the following command :

 - docker run -d -p 7999:7999 <image_name:tag>